satellite-image-deep-learning/techniques/README.md

 ## Self-supervised learning
  [Yann LeCun](https://braindump.jethro.dev/posts/lecun_cake_analogy/) has described self-supervised learning as the 'bulk of the cake': *If we think of our brain as a cake, then the cake base is un(or self)-supervised learning.
 The machine predicts any part of its input for any observed part (e.g. future frames in videos), all without the use of labelled data.
 Supervised learning forms the icing on the cake, and reinforcement learning is the cherry on top.*
-* [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://github.com/ElementAI/seasonal-contrast) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
-Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607)
+* [Seasonal Contrast: Unsupervised Pre-Training from Uncurated Remote Sensing Data](https://devblog.pytorchlightning.ai/seasonal-contrast-transferable-visual-representations-for-remote-sensing-73a17863ed07) -> Seasonal Contrast (SeCo) is an effective pipeline to leverage unlabeled data for in-domain pre-training of remote sensing representations.
+Models trained with SeCo achieve better performance than their ImageNet pre-trained counterparts and state-of-the-art self-supervised learning methods on multiple downstream tasks. [paper](https://arxiv.org/abs/2103.16607) and [repo](https://github.com/ElementAI/seasonal-contrast)

 ## ML best practice & general techniques
 * [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
 Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
 Overall model accuracy may not improve until steps are taken to account for class imbalance.